robertsonmcclure/robertsonmcclure.github.io/_posts/2019-08-18-reading-through-2019.md

 My goal for 2019 is to read 52 books, one book every week.

-So far: 29 books in 33 weeks (as of August 20).
+So far: 30 books in 34 weeks (as of August 27).

-## August - 2 books
+## August - 3 books

+#### Norse Mythology (2017, Neil Gaiman)

+As a kid, I loved reading books on mythology.
+Greek was my favourite and norse myths confused me.
+They were harder to follow and more complicated, with characters that didn't seem to fit into well defined boxes.
+Loki played both sides, and at the end everyone dies in Ragnarok (spoilers).
+Listening to Neil Gaiman read his interpretations of classic norse myths completely changed how I viewed them.
+It could also be that I'm now 23 and not 10 years old, but his words bring the stories to life.

 #### The Art of Thinking Clearly (2013, Eric Conger)